Qualifications : BE (

 Abstract.
 The two oldest lives of St. Brigit of Kildare are the anonymous Vita I and Cogitosus’ Vita II, but scholars have disagreed as to which is the oldest.
 However evaluation of all of Vita I’s topographical references reveals that it maintains a virtually continuous location for her entire active adult life.
 It thus mirrors topographically the chronological consistency with annals already demonstrated for Vita I. Since these topographical and chronological elements are evidently independent they must derive from a common tradition which is earlier than that of the annals, that is, the later sixth century.
 On the other hand Vita II is topographically blank but when Vita I is used to locate Vita II’s parallel episodes, all but three are located in Laigin or in Kildare, in conformity with Cogitosus’ emphasis upon the priority of the church in Kildare.
 Examination of the episodes given in the time-frame of Cogitosus himself shows that he was deeply involved in technical and practical matters concerning the monastery in Kildare, of which he was most likely both prior and master craftsman.
 When the Vita II episodes which are more detailed than the parallel Vita I episodes are examined, it clearly emerges that the additions are all appropriate to Cogitosus’ style of composition, namely, enhancing his source with a combination of imagined technical details and pious interpretations.
 This leads to the conclusion that Cogitosus based Vita II directly and solely on Vita I. Finally consideration of Donatus’ account of the Vita Brigitae by Animosus suggests that Gregory’s Dialogues lib.
 I,7 inspired both of the names Cogitosus and Animosus as pseudonyms for the author of Vita II.
 These results substantially support the conclusion that Vita I was composed by Ailerán of Clonard, and it is an abridgement of an earlier, now lost, Vita by Ultán of Ardbraccan.

-many unique records of events in
+use of their many unique records of events in

 Abstract.
 The view represented by Mac Airt and Mac Niocaill in their 1983 edition of AU that the annals of ff.
 12–14 of TCD 1282 are indeed part of the Annals of Ulster has recently been vindicated.
 Analysis of the chronological apparatus of ff.
 12–14 reveals that their author was responsible for the introduction of Dionysiac epacts and continuous Anno Domini into the Irish annals.
 He accomplished this by an extraordinary series of interpolations into the pre-Palladian section of the Iona Chronicle that he used as source, demonstrating both his computistical skill and profound indifference to historical chronology.
 By AD 431 his apparatus was accurately synchronised with all the Dionysiac chronological criteria, and he continued with it, re-ordering many events through the fifth and sixth centuries.
 In the seventh century he omitted a single kalend, which put all his subsequent apparatus in arrears by one year.
 Collation of AU with the other annals indicates that his compilation continued to c.
 1019 and was completed shortly after 1022.
 This compilation is identified with AU’s Liber Cuanach, and Cuan hua Lothcháin (†1024) is proposed as the author.

-The ante-Nicene Christian Pasch: De ratione
+Christian Pasch: De ratione paschali

-paschali – The Paschal tract of
+– The Paschal tract of Anatolius,

-the Paschal tract of Anatolius, bishop of
+however, is the Paschal tract of Anatolius, bishop of

 Abstract.
 This paper demonstrates that the influential ninth century astronomical tract of Ibn Musa al-Khwarizmi incorporated two sine tables, one to norm R=150 at fifteen degree intervals reproduced from an Indian source, and a second to norm R=60 at one degree intervals derived directly from the chord table included by Ptolemy in his Almagest.
 Consequently it concludes that the norm R=60 sine table preserved in the twelfth century Latin translation of al-Khwarizmi by Adelard of Bath is indeed the work of al-Khwarizmi, and is not an interpolation as recent scholarship had maintained.
 An analysis of the one-second errors in the R=150 table preserved in the Toledan tables shows that it was derived by scaling and truncating an R=60 sine table, and the details suggest this to be the work of al-Zarquali of Cordoba, and that he used an edition of al-Battani’s sine table as his source.